Alexey Kaledin: Civil War

-According to Kenez, "On November 9, immediately after receiving news of the Petrograd revolution, and acting in the name of the voisko government, he invited the members of the Provisional Government to Novocherkassk to join him in organizing the anti-Bolshevik struggle."
+According to Kenez, "On November 9, immediately after receiving news of the Petrograd revolution, and acting in the name of the government, he invited the members of the Provisional Government to Novocherkassk to join him in organizing the anti-Bolshevik struggle."
 On 15 November, Mikhail Alekseyev arrived and started organizing a new army.
-On 20 November, the voisko declared its independence.
-On 5 December, Kaledin declared martial law when news came of a Red Guard detachment had been sent by the Soviet regime.
+On 20 November, the declared its independence.
+On 5 December, Kaledin declared martial law when news came that a Red Guard detachment had been sent by the Soviet regime.
 Between 9 and 15 December, with the aid of the Alekseev Organization, Kaledin was able to suppress Bolshevik resistance in Rostov-on-Don, and then open the third session of the krug.
 On 19 December, Lavr Kornilov arrived, and by the end of the month, had reorganized the Alekseev Organization into the Volunteer Army.
 By January 1918, Vladimir Antonov-Ovseenko was threatening Rostov and Taganrog with a force led by Sivers.
-On 8 February, Sivers had taken control of Taganrog, and Kornilov decided to retreat from the Don.
+On Sivers had taken control of Taganrog, and Kornilov decided to retreat from the Don.

+The prospect of the loss of Rostov-on-the-Don (Note: Rostov-on-the-Don fell to Sivers on 23 February 1918.)

+and the impending retreat of the Volunteer Army during their Ice March (Note: The Ice March took place between 22 February and 13 May 1918.)

-The ensuing loss of Rostov-on-the-Don and the Volunteer Army's retreat during their Ice March led Kaledin to believe that the whole situation had become hopeless.
-On 11 February, he resigned from his post and committed suicide by shooting himself.
+led Kaledin to believe that the whole situation had become hopeless.
+On he resigned from his post and committed suicide by shooting himself.